Gabgame2-0/Gabgame2-0/README.md

 - 📫 How to reach me, my email is "djaodoamara@gmail.com" or my numero is "+33 616537577" but I speak in french
 - 😄 Pronouns: none
 - ⚡ Fun fact: none
+-  😞 I would like to find a coding partner

 <!---
 Gabgame2-0/Gabgame2-0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.